 The outcome of the land court sittings were published in the newspaper each day.
 They provide an interesting snapshot of the residents of the Commonage in 1890, with incidental details of the nature of various businesses and enterprises conducted in the area at the time.
 I have compiled a list of all the names of people who were applicants in the land court hearings.
 The list is available in Excel Online or as a PDF.

-There is a two part map that shows the Newcastle Pasturage Reserve with the lot numbers as mentioned in the land court hearings.
+The Historical Land Records Viewer has a two part map that shows the Newcastle Pasturage Reserve with the lot numbers as mentioned in the land court hearings.
 An excerpt of the map is shown below.

 Click on the images below to view the full map details.